Leslie Halward

-Leslie Halward (1905–1976) was a British writer best known for his short stories and plays.
+Leslie Halward (1905–1976) was a British writer known for his short stories and plays.

 Born in Selly Oak, Birmingham, his autobiography covering the time from his childhood to settling down to married life as a writer in the small village of Guarlford, Let Me Tell You, was published by Michael Joseph Ltd in 1938.
+Halward also published short fiction in the magazine New Writing.
+Halward later wrote Gus and Ida, (1939) a novel with a socialist message.

 After wartime service during the Second World War at RAF Defford, he turned to BBC radio dramas and wrote a number of plays reflecting working class life of his era.

-His other books include To Tea on Sunday (1936), Money's Alright (1938), and Gus and Ida (1939).
+His other books include To Tea on Sunday (1936) and Money's Alright (1938).
 Halward died in Worcester, England.